Implicational propositional calculus: An alternative axiomatization

-The proof of each such tautology would begin with two parts (hypothesis and conclusion) which are the same.
+The proof of each such tautology would begin with two parts (hypothesis and conclusion) that are the same.
 Then insert additional hypotheses between them.
 Then insert additional tautological hypotheses (which are true even when the sole variable is false) into the original hypothesis.
 Then add more hypotheses outside (on the left).
 This procedure will quickly give every tautology containing only one variable.
 (The symbol "ꞈ" in each axiom schema indicates where the conclusion used in the completeness proof begins.
 It is merely a comment, not a part of the formula.)